okarachidera/bookstore-api/README.md

-# week-9-task-node-sq009

-# Task

-# 1. NO_SQL

-### Implement this task using MongoDB
+### Implemented this API using MongoDB

-### Clarification
-- Convert your week-7/week-7 task database into a NOSQL DB using `MONGODB`.
-- Seperate the authors and books data.
+- The authors and books collection.
 Authors collection
    - Author name
    - Age